 The first wave of scholarship began immediately after the final “White Night” in 1978.
 Two of the reporters working to expose Jim Jones published a book entitled The Suicide Cult: The Inside Story of the Peoples Temple Sect and the Massacre in Guyana which hit the markets within a month and a half of the event.
 It was “rushed into print well in advance of body identification” and is representative of the early work on Peoples Temple.
 Sensationalism and finger pointing were the order of the day.“Everything was sensational.
 Almost no attempt was made to gain any interpretive framework.”
-Another source were ex-members of the Temple that published books detailing their experience, such as Jeannie Mills’ Six Years With God: Inside Jim Jones’ Peoples Temple.
+Another source were ex-members of the Temple that published books detailing their experience, such as Jeannie Mills’ Six Years with God: Life Inside Reverend Jim Jones’s Peoples Temple.
 The literature focuses on Jim Jones’ personality and the excesses that the church engaged in, with corporal punishment and sexual abuse.
 The following quote illustrates this: “But despite any culpability of government bureaucrats, investigators, or politicians, blame for the Jonestown tragedy must ultimately come to rest in the deranged person of Jim Jones.”

 Religious scholars have also written extensively on the latter portion of Peoples Temple history.
 One author compared the Jonestown debacle to having the same paradigm-shattering effect as the great Lisbon earthquake of 1755 did on Enlightenment’s faith in intelligibility (see the work of Voltaire, especially Candide for a description of the earthquake).
 Another popular format are pieces set entirely in Guyana, or deal mostly with the final days of Jonestown.
 What most of these works have in common is a preoccupation with the perverse details of the church – what one scholar has identified as the “pornography of Jonestown.”

 With the passage of time, new aspects of the Peoples Temple story were studied.
-One major work that emerged was A Sympathetic History of Jonestown: The Moore Family Involvement in Peoples Temple, published in 1985.
+One major work that emerged was A Sympathetic History of Jonestown: The Moore Family Involvement in the Peoples Temple, published in 1985.
 Rebecca Moore’s work was one of the first to portray the members of the Temple as something more than mindless poison drinking cultists; she wanted to write a history of the believers, not ex-members or opponents.
 John R. Hall wrote what is perhaps the best work on Peoples Temple and Jonestown in Gone From the Promised Land: Jonestown in American Cultural Historyin 1987.
 He critiques the previous scholarship on Peoples Temple, especially with casting Jim Jones as “insane” or “the Anti-Christ.”
 In the following quote Hall explains the effects of unsound scholarship: “By reducing history to a superficial atrocity tale, the writers who claim to reveal the true story instead place Jonestown beyond the reach of historical analysis.”
 Hall’s work ushered in a new era of scholarship on Peoples Temple, and marked the beginning of a new understanding of the movement.
 Later works, such as Peoples Temple and Black Religion in America, try to bring the study of Peoples Temple under the umbrella of black religious studies.
 The work also critiques who studies the movement, and is evidenced by the following passage: “Most of the scholarly analysis of Peoples Temple, as well as of the movement’s settlement in Guyana, has been conducted by sociologists of religion using the theoretical framework of New Religious Movements (NRMs).”
 Another article in the volume analyzes the role of Black Power rhetoric in the latter stages of the Temple’s history, tying it in to post-colonial theory and third world revolutionary movements.
 This is the most explicit analysis of Peoples Temple in relation to the Civil Rights Movement I have discovered in the literature.
 It does not however, state that Peoples Temple was a civil rights organization that cannot be explained outside of the context of the Civil Rights Movement.
 While the later Civil Rights Movement is covered and the link is made between the Black Panther/Black Power rhetoric, the earlier Temple activities, such as in Indianapolis and Ukiah are not analyzed in the proper context.

 An informative collection of primary sources from Peoples Temple collection at the California Historical society was published in 2005, which shows the direction the study of the Temple is taking.
 What emerges is a historiography without historians.The Civil Rights Movement is mentioned as a peripheral event to the story of Jim Jones and Peoples Temple.
 Too much work has been done by sociologists of religion on the subject without examining the historical events surrounding, shaping, and being shaped by Peoples Temple.
 I call for historians to tackle this controversial area, and include Peoples Temple in Civil Rights Movement discourse.